longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 What kind of upgrade/migration will we support?
 For out-of-cluster migration we can use the Restore procedure to create SPDK logical volumes starting from existing Longhorn files.
 Instead for in-cluster migration we can retain read support for the old format, writing new data over SPDK.

+Whatabout `spdk_tgt` updates, we can perform a rolling update strategy updating nodes one by one.
+Stopping `spdk_tgt` over a node will cause:
+* stop of all the volumes controlled in the node.
+To avoid service interruption the node must be evacuated before the update.
+The cheat is to delay the update until the node has to be rebooted for a kernel update.
+* stop of all the replicas hosted in the node.
+This is not a problem because during the update the I/O will be redirected towards other replica of the volume.
+To make a clean update of a node, before to stop `spdk_tgt`, we have to notify all the nodes that have a bdev imported via NMVMe-oF from this node to detach controllers involved.

 Moreover this is a good time to introduce backup versioning, which allows us to change/improve the backup format [REF: GH3175](https://github.com/longhorn/longhorn/issues/3175)